GemHunt/caffe/examples/cpp_classification/readme.md

 # Notes from Paul: Currently working on adding lmdb classification to this example...

+Classification_CPP:
+* Test my own lmdbs to see if the keys pass through.
+* Change ForwardPrefilled to Forward
+* I don’t need large batches, so use this for a while before doing anything else.

+Post on Google caffe users asking for help:
+* I am looking for commentary on this.
+Why hasn’t anyone done this yet?
+Is there a better way?

+* For reading the lmdb I just converted the datum to cv:Mat, but I am guessing this does not need to be done.
+It’s nice because it uses the same code.
+* Add reading image names from a text file
+* Add batching.
+On the cpu it doesn’t matter, but on the GPU this currently just fails when the GPU memory is used up.
+* Use multiple classification threads to ensure the GPU is always fully utilized and not waiting for an I/O blocked CPU thread.
+* Understand why objects are past with const and some are not.
+* Move most of code left main into the Classifier class
+* Go back to the way the code was written now that I am making CV:Mat for imdbs?
+* Allow Multi GPU
+* Work on the class interface (Make more of the functions private.)
+* Add a parameter for top results.
+(5 is hardcoded right now)
+* The readme needs to be updated.

+My Personal Learning:
+* I want to nitpick the C++ code before and after.
+* I need to have a more solid understanding on how variables are being passed into functions here.
+* How do you find the implementation and declaration of variables in a terminal?

 # Classifying ImageNet: using the C++ API